-I wasn’t sure, really, that I wanted to read CJ Dennis’ The moods of Ginger Mick which I received as a review copy from the Sydney University Press as part of their Australian Classics Library – but have surprised myself.
+I wasn’t sure, really, that I wanted to read CJ Dennis’ verse novel, The moods of Ginger Mick, which I received as a review copy from the Sydney University Press as part of their Australian Classics Library – but have surprised myself.
 I rather enjoyed reading it and am glad that I had this little push to do so!

 The moods of Ginger Mick was published in 1916 just weeks before the big Conscription Referendum, according to Philip Butters who wrote the new introduction to this edition.
 It does not however buy into that debate.
 The book comprises 15 poems “written” by Dennis’ other character, The Sentimental Bloke, at whose wedding Mick was best man.
 The poems introduce us to Mick and his larrikin life before the Great War and then go on to chronicle his life as a soldier.

 Dennis writes his poems in broad Australian slang (but there is a glossary at the end).
 Most are 6-line stanzas with an ababcc rhyme (the same as Wordsworth’s “Daffodils”!) but every now and then there is a different rhyme scheme which mixes it up a little.
 The sweet poem “The singing soldiers”, for example, has a sing-song aab(with an internal rhyme)acc, while the poignant “Sari Bair” about the eponymous battle has 4-line stanzas with a simple aabb rhyme.

 I enjoyed reading the poems, not only for their evocative language but also for their subject matter.
 While their setting and language make them very much of a particular time and place, their concerns have some universality.
 They are about egalitarianism vs class difference, and about what it means to be a man (a “bloke” as it were).
 Mick starts off as a bit of a larrikin – one who cares not for the “toffs” and for whom the “toffs” care not!
 As he says in an early poem: